For many small businesses like yours, the key to growth, longevity, and market dominance is the ability to evolve.

 A brand is much more than a logo.

-Despite the numerous logo changes, Instagram has maintained its brand identity and competitive positioning as a visually-driven social media platform that encourages self-expression, creativity, and community building.
+Even today, Instagram stays true to its brand identity and competitive positioning as a visually-driven social media platform that encourages self-expression, creativity, and community building.

 Burberry shows us another typical example of how brands evolve.

-In 2018, Burberry introduced a new, modernized logo and changed its brand colors from beige to a brighter, more vibrant blue.
+In 2018, the company introduced a new, modernized logo and changed its brand colors from beige to a brighter, more vibrant blue.

-Product and service diversification are other example of brand evolution.
+Product and service diversification are other forms of brand evolution.

-But over time, Apple evolved from just a computer manufacturing company to a consumer electronics company with products such as the iPod, iPhone, and iPad.
+Over time, it evolved from just a computer manufacturing company to a consumer electronics company with products such as the transformed MacBook, iPod, iPhone, and iPad.

 Source: Smithsonian Magazine